Enhanced Case Management Community Health Workers

 Danilda Reyes serves as a Family Advocate for The Coast Unified School District in Cambria.
 She has experience working with children and youth in behavioral programs and in one on one classroom settings.
 She was a Teacher at The Dominican Republic with experience in Kindergarten students, Elementary and Middle School Students.
 Danilda is bilingual in English and Spanish.

-Primary Service Areas: San Luis Obispo, Avila Beach
+Primary Service Areas: Laguna Middle School and San Luis Obispo High School

 Show More